UPDATE TO LEARNING MODELS: In-Person Learning, K-8

 - Remote Academy students and teachers are not the same as the hybrid model students and teachers

-- Due to the complexity of scheduling at the secondary level, we are unable to guarantee that siblings in 6-8 and 9-12 will be in the same cohort (A or B) with each other, or their K-5 sibling(s)
+- Due to the complexity of scheduling at the secondary level, we are unable to guarantee that siblings (9-12) will be in the same cohort (A or B) with each other.

 - There are factors in creating student cohorts such as designing balanced instructional groupings and managing bus load capacity, therefore APS is unable to accept family requests for their child(ren) to be part of a specific cohort.
 Students will be assigned into cohort A or B

 APS teachers will begin their school year with ten (10) days of professional development; specific schedules and classes will be developed when our teachers return and as they prepare for their classes.
 Our work throughout the summer has been focused on ensuring equity in both the hybrid and remote academy models and that each option maintains the high quality of instruction our families expect.
 We have posted the plans the district submitted to the Department of Elementary and Secondary Education.

 - Can I move my child from one learning model to another model during the school year?

 - The district will offer families the opportunity to switch from one model to the other at the end of the term based on the district's responsibilities to DESE and DPH guidelines, a student's level of need, space in school buildings, enrollment and staffing levels.
 Extenuating circumstances will be addressed on a case by case basis.